checkedc/checkedc-clang/README.md

 ## Status

-The compiler code is being shared early in the process of extending LLVM/clang to support the Checked C extension.
-We have
+### Summary
+We are close to having a complete implementation of the new `_Ptr` types and the language features for using them.
+We also have support for parsing and typechecking bounds expressions and bounds declarations.
+We are working on interoperation support now .
+To able to use the Checked C extension in existing code bases, we need the interoperation support, so we are implementing it before other features.

+### Details
+We have:

 - Extended LLVM/clang with a feature flag `-fcheckedc-extension`.
 This flag is valid only for C programs.
    It cannot be used with C++, Objective C, or OpenCL.
-- Implemented parsing and typechecking for the new `_Ptr`, `_Array_ptr`, and `_Checked` array types, including implicit conversions described in Section 5.1.4 of the Checked C specification.
-The new types are converted to unchecked types during compilation, so they do not have any bounds checking yet.
+- Implemented parsing and typechecking for the new `_Ptr`, `_Array_ptr`, and `_Checked` array types, including implicit conversions described in the Checked C specification.
+The `_Array_ptr` and `_Checked` array types do not have any runtime bounds checking yet.
-- Extended the clang IR to represent bounds expressions and to attach bounds expressions to variable declarations, function declarations, and struct/union members.
-- Implemented parsing of in-line bounds declarations for variables, function parameters and return values, and struct/union members.
-This includes resolving the variables referred to by bounds expressions and resolving the members referred to by structure member bounds expressions.
+- Implemented parsing and typechecking for bounds expression and in-line bounds declarations.
+- Implemented parsing and typechecking for bounds-safe interfaces, including the implicit conversions done at bounds-safe interfaces.

+We are now:

+- Implementing function types with bounds information.
+- Implementing type checking of redeclarations of variables and functions with bounds information.
+When this is finished, interoperation support will be mostly done.
+Programmers will be able to redeclare existing variables and functions with additional bounds information.

-We are now implementing static semantics checking for programs that use `_Ptr` pointers and `_Array_ptr` pointers to constant-sized data.
+After that, we will begin implementing static semantics checking for programs that use `_Ptr` pointers and `_Array_ptr` pointers to constant-sized data.
 This includes

 - Checking the correctness of bounds declarations for constant-sized data.
 - Checking that casts to `_Ptr` types from `_Array_ptr` types are bounds-safe.
-- Interoperation support for `_Ptr`.

 ## Compiler development

-The compiler is not far enough along for programmers to "kick the tires" on Checked C.   We do not have a installable version clang available yet.
-If you are really interested, you can build your own copy of the compiler:
+Programmers are welcome to ``kick the tires'' on Checked C as it is being implemented.
+You will have to build your own copy of the compiler for now:

 - [Setup and Build](docs/checkedc/Setup-and-Build.md) describes the organization of the code, how to set up a development machine to build clang, and how to build clang.
+- [Testing](docs/checked/Testing.md) describes how to test the compiler once you have built it.
 - The [Implementation Notes](docs/checkedc/Implementation-Notes.md) describe the implementation of Checked C in LLVM\clang.